 Shaving a Cattle Dog with a double coat removes their sun protection which can lead to sunburns and potentially dangerous skin conditions.

-Even lightly trimming back the coarse outer coat exposes the undercoat and removes the natural air regulating system.
+Even lightly trimming back the coarse outer coat exposes the undercoat and removes the natural air-regulating system.
 The outer coat performs an important function.
 It cools or heats the air trapped between the layers to regulate the Cattle Dog’s body temperature.

-The outer coat also takes longer to grow back than the undercoat, which leaves the short fuzzy coat unable to repel water, dirt, or shield the Cattle Dog from the sun’s unhealthy rays.
+The outer coat also takes longer to grow back than the undercoat, which leaves the short fuzzy coat unable to repel water, and dirt, or shield the Cattle Dog from the sun’s unhealthy rays.